rasyidstat/GoD/README.md

 # GoD
-Repository for my GoD analysis and visualization
+Repository for my Game of Data analysis and visualization